aws-samples/amazon-omics-tutorials/example-workflows/nf-core/workflows/scrnaseq/AWS-HEALTHOMICS.md

 These parameters completely circumvent the need to use iGenomes references and thereby minimize the need to make a copy of iGenomes.
 The trade-off is that the workflow will take longer to run as it will need to compute a reference index.

-### Bundle and register the workflow with Omics
+### Bundle and register the workflow with HealthOmics

 The following sequence of shell commands does the following:

 1. Bundles the workflow definition (excluding the `.git/` folder into a Zip file).
 2. Uploads the zip file to an S3 staging location.
-This is required because the zip bundle exceeds the 4MiB size limit for direct upload to Amazon Omics via the AWS CLI.
+This is required because the zip bundle exceeds the 4MiB size limit for direct upload to AWS HealthOmics via the AWS CLI.
-3. Registers the workflow definition with Amazon Omics and waits for it to become active.
+3. Registers the workflow definition with AWS HealthOmics and waits for it to become active.

 ```
 cd ~